 Program Details:

-The program will run from June-October 2025 with specialised skill sessions approximately once per month run by our High Performance coaching staff.
-Sessions will be split between Hunter and Central Coast venues and a full schedule will be provided to selected athletes.
-Pool sessions are designed to compliment the athlete’s regular training environment, upskilling high performance attributes and best practice.
+The program will run from August to October 2026 and will feature specialised skill development sessions delivered approximately once per month by our High Performance coaching staff.
+Sessions will be held at The Forum, with a full schedule provided to selected athletes.

 Cost: TBC in welcome pack once selected